aponsero/CreateDB-BLASTP-Patric/README.md

   - GENOME_LIST = indicate here the log file containing patric ids to download
   - SPLIT_DIR = indicate here the directory to download the genomes files
   - DB_DIR = indicate here the directory containing the final database files
+  - MAIL_USER = indicate here your arizona.edu email
+  - GROUP = indicate here your group affiliation

+You can also modify
+  - CD_HIT = change for another CD_HIT/BIN directory
+  - MAIL_TYPE = change the mail type option.
+By default, "bea".

-### Run 01-download-patric.sh
+### Run ./submit
+this command will submit three jobs in queue.

+### Notes
-this step can take a long time if the genome list is long.
-If so, modify accordingly the #PBS walltime Some genomes are not available in PATRIC, Please check the output log to verify if some genomes are missing
+the download and dereplication steps can take a long time if the genome list is extremely long.
+If so, modify accordingly the #PBS walltime in scripts/run_get_patric_array.sh and scripts/run_create_DB.sh

-### Run 02-create-DB.sh
-This step can take a long time (CD-Hit dereplication step can take few hours).
-Modify the #PBS walltime accordingly.

-### OPTIONAL : Run 03-taxo-log.sh
-This step will create a log summarizing taxonomic information from the genomes downloaded.
+Some genomes are not available in PATRIC.
+Please note that the log out/01-download-genomes contains warning if some genomes are not found in the database.